Insider Itinerary: Culinarily Curious Weekend

 Get your day going at Maxine’s Café & Bar (1325 Burrard Street) just a couple blocks down the street from The Burrard.
 Need a quick breakfast sandwich and an espresso before taking on the day?
 This is your spot.
 For us, we’ll take a long, leisurely brunch starting with a ‘Maximosa’ (sparkling wine, grapefruit and maraschino foam), followed by tucking into a Dutch baby pancake with fried egg, shaved ham, and Gruyère Mornay sauce.

 After a relaxing stroll along the seawall to English Bay beach, a fresh ale may be in order.
 Stanley Park Brewing’s Restaurant & Brewpub (8901 Stanley Park Drive), at the entrance to (you guessed it) Stanley Park should fit the bill.
 Get yourself a Brewer’s Choice Flight (5 oz tasters of 4 beers) so you can sample a good range.
-Hop-heads will love the Trailhopper IPA, while those into fruit-driven styles will enjoy the Sunsetter peach wheat ale, and there are plenty more options for any other fresh beer desired.
+Hop-heads will love the Trailhopper IPA, while those into fruit-driven styles will enjoy the Sunsetter peach wheat ale (both also available in non-alcoholic versions!), and there are plenty more options for any other fresh beer desired.
 Need a little more food to soak up those brews?
 Keep things casual with pizzas, burgers or fish tacos.

 Ready to book a room to sleep off your food coma?
 We offer the best rates when you book direct on The Burrard‘s website!